 (b) To meet or reduce the electric power demand of the intended consumers at an estimated incremental system cost no greater than that of the least-cost similarly reliable and available alternative project or resource, or any combination thereof.

-(8) "Council" means the Northwest Power and Conservation Council.

 (9) "Customer" means a person or entity that purchases electricity for ultimate consumption and not for resale.

 (10) "Department" means the department of commerce or its successor.